Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/devanāgarī.md

- mantras will provide safe passage (vedanga proves how well you know sanskrit; off the top of your head v off with your head); graceful degradation (like from googles' long lost lesson on s/separation/segregation/∘languages v iff is(enabled,js) next yoda before cowth imbetween siddoost #षेध्युस् #षेध्यस् #षेध्यूस्) will ensure failsafe traps blindfold + handcuffs + solartrip; it'll fire flood you out iff you don't make it #weakmindedness a thousand shaolin poles; just like in the mover (i always thought thousand layer was like layers of /pastry|pasta/, like lasagne; or some"-thing"…)
+ mantras will provide safe passage (vedanga proves how well you know sanskrit; off the top of your head v off with your head); graceful degradation (like from googles' long lost lesson on s/separation/segregation/∘languages v iff is(enabled,js) next yoda before cowth imbetween siddoost #षेध्युस् #षेध्यस् #षेध्यूस्) will ensure failsafe traps blindfold + handcuffs + solartrip; it'll fire flood you out iff you don't make it #weakmindedness a thousand shaolin poles; just like in the mover (i always thought thousand layer was like layers of /pastry|pasta/, like lasagne; or some"-thing"…) only sanskrit will be "spoken"; mātrā v akṣara v.. #internalisation #leap∘faith #..

 (i do two of these as my first line @a4) svastika(÷)suastika (tilted)卐 ōṃ ॐ śūnya brahmagupta↓(÷). ०(÷)↑bakhshālī Ⅰ १ Ⅱ २ Ⅲ ३ Ⅳ ४ Ⅴ ५ Ⅵ ६ Ⅶ ७ Ⅷ ८ Ⅸ ९ rūpya ꠸